Seven screenplay analysis and free download offer

 A script is only as good as its story engines, and here we’ve got a natural spine built into the bones of the story–the device of the Seven Deadly Sins, and the parallel countdown of the seven days until Somerset’s retirement–form an elegant and effective framing device for the story.
 But character is also important here, so we take periodic breaks from the External line to bask in slower dialogue scenes, like when Tracy Mills (Gwyneth Paltrow) meets with Detective William Somerset (Morgan Freeman) to ask for his counsel about her unborn child, or David Mills tries to convince Somerset not to leave town.
 These scenes are focused like a laser beam on the screenplay’s Controlling Theme, one of the key elements in the Basic Story Map.

-you say.
-You want to believe them,
+MILLS I don't think you're quitting because you believe these things you say.
+You want to believe them, because you're quitting.

 Click here to read an excerpt